Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Summary

 \section{Summary}

-This study investigates the elliptic anisotropy of identified particles (pions, kaons, protons and $\Lambda$) in p--Pb collisions at 5.02 TeV using the AMPT model.
-We extend the calculation of $v_{2}$ to higher $p_{\rm T}$ regions, up to 8 GeV/$c$, using advanced nonflow subtraction techniques for the first time.
-We also examine the mass-ordering effect and baryon-meson grouping at low and intermediate $p_{\mathrm{T}}$, respectively.
-We argue that the approximate NCQ scaling of baryon and meson $v_{2}$ can be well reproduced in $\mathrm{kE}_{\mathrm{T}}<$1 GeV for several centrality bins.
-Furthermore, we demonstrate that parton interactions can simultaneously decrease the yield of light hadrons and generate a significant $v_{2}$.
-On the other hand, hadronic rescatterings have little influence on the elliptic anisotropy of final-state particles.
-Thus, these findings indicate that the non-equilibrium anisotropic parton escape mechanism coupled with the quark coalescence model can also reproduce hydro-like behavior of identified particles observed in small collision systems.
-Overall, this study provides new insights for understanding the existence of partonic collectivity in small collision systems.
+This study systematically investigated the elliptic anisotropy of identified particles (pions, kaons, protons, and $\Lambda$) in p—Pb collisions at 5.02 TeV using the AMPT model.
+We extended the calculation of $v_{2}$ to higher $p_{\rm T}$ regions, up to 8 GeV/$c$, using advanced nonflow subtraction techniques for the first time.
+We also examined the mass-ordering effect and baryon-meson grouping at low and intermediate $p_{\mathrm{T}}$, respectively.
+We argue that, with the approximate NCQ scaling of baryons and mesons, $v_{2}$ can be reproduced well at $\mathrm{kE}_{\mathrm{T}}/n_{q}<$1 GeV for several centrality bins.
+Furthermore, we demonstrate that parton interactions can simultaneously decrease the yield of light hadrons and generate significant $v_{2}$.
+However, hadronic rescatterings had little influence on the elliptical anisotropy of the final-state particles.
+Thus, these findings indicate that the nonequilibrium anisotropic parton escape mechanism coupled with the quark coalescence model can also reproduce the hydro-like behavior of the identified particles observed in small collision systems.
+Overall, this study provides new insights into the existence of partonic collectivity in small collision systems.